-Actor Gianni Russo started a career as errand boy for Frank Costello, carrying envelopes of cash for the mob.
-He had 23 related federal indictments, and eventually left the mob for an acting career.
-In an interview with Patrick Bet-David he tells how he was involved in the mob during Kennedy's election, how they delivered vote, and recruited LBJ to the Kennedy ticket.
-He claimed that the mob promised LBJ that before the first term was out, he would be President.
-He said there were three shooters. and Marcello hired Oswald.
-He also said 73 people died as a result of the assassination.
+Actor Gianni Russo started a career as an errand boy for Frank Costello, carrying cash envelopes for the Mob.
+He had 23 related federal indictments and eventually left the mob for an acting career.
+In an interview with Patrick Bet-David, Russo tells how he was involved in the mob during Kennedy's election, how they delivered vote, and recruited LBJ to the Kennedy ticket.
+He claimed that the mob promised LBJ that he would be President before the first term was out.
+He also said there were three shooters, and Marcello hired Oswald.
+He further claimed that 73 people died as a result of the assassination.

-There are indications that this relationship between Mob, the FBI. and the CIA was much stronger and deeper than the declassified papers admit.
-That this group would conspire together to remove a sitting President they all hated is not difficult to believe.
-However, this highly skilled collective of international assassins had tried to remove one corrupt third-world dictator over a dozen times and had failed!
+There are indications that this relationship between the Mob, the FBI, and the CIA was much stronger and deeper than the declassified papers admit.
+It is not difficult to believe that this group might conspire to remove a sitting President they all hated.
+However, this highly skilled collective of international assassins had tried to remove one corrupt third-world dictator over a dozen times and had failed ignominiously!
 That this "gang who couldn't shoot straight" would succeed so spectacularly in Dallas does strain credulity.

 The House Select Committee on Assassinations, in 1976, concluded that Kennedy was probably assassinated as a result of a conspiracy.
 Scientific acoustical evidence establishes a high probability that at least two gunmen fired at the President.